Skip to main content

 Plantar fasciitis develops when the thick band of tissue on the sole of the foot becomes overloaded, often from increased activity, prolonged standing or poor footwear.
 It is the most common cause of heel pain and tends to be worst with the first steps in the morning.
 Calf tightness and reduced ankle mobility are frequent contributing factors.

 A mild ankle sprain typically takes 2 to 4 weeks, while a moderate sprain can take 6 to 8 weeks.
 Full ligament remodelling takes several months.
-Importantly, without proper rehabilitation, up to 40% of people develop chronic ankle instability after a sprain.
+Without proper rehabilitation, a significant proportion of people develop chronic ankle instability after a sprain.
 Structured rehab focusing on balance and strength is essential.

 Not always.
 We use the Ottawa Ankle Rules, a validated clinical tool, to determine whether imaging is necessary.
 Most ankle sprains do not require X-rays.
 If there are signs of a fracture based on these criteria, we will refer you for imaging before starting treatment.

 Achilles tendinopathy is a degenerative condition of the Achilles tendon, usually caused by overuse.
 It causes pain, stiffness and swelling at the back of the heel or in the mid-tendon.
-Heavy-load eccentric exercises are the gold standard treatment and have strong evidence for reducing pain and improving function.
+Heavy-load eccentric exercises are widely recommended and have good evidence for reducing pain and improving function.